 Chair: I now give the floor to the advice minister for health of Bulgaria to deliver her statement.

 Bulgaria on behalf of the European Union: I speak on behalf of the EU and member states.
 Welcome, weâ€™re confident that under your guidance we will accomplish our work.
 The full co-operation of the EU and member states consider UNGASS as a key milestone in international drug policy development.
 Bringing health and human rights to the core of policy.
 The UNGASS provides us with an opportunity to address the challenges that remain in the world drug problem.
 We are preparing for the CND 2019 ministerial segment.
 In 2009, we set 2019 as a target date for ourselves to eliminate cultivation of opium, coca and cannabis plants and social risks, trafficking and money laundering related to illicit drugs.
 We have not achieved this target: today we have an equally severe and diversified situation.
 The problems are evolving.
 We have never seen such a complex set of challenges in the drug area: NPS, the internet, trafficking, new players and increased production.
 There are encouraging developments related to the complex social aspects and public health indicators, such as HIV and access to treatment, the availability of harm reduction measures has improved and diversity of measures available.
 The UNGASS and outcome document has widened the perspective of the world drug problem.
 We can only change the world by adapting our responses to it, we cannot continue with the same policies which are insufficient.
 By balancing law enforcement with equally firm health and social services and evidenced based actions.
 It is time to implement a balanced approach as set out in the UNGASS outcome document.
 It reflects key EU drug strategy.
 We welcome the need to improve access to controlled substances for medical purposes, and to address the needs of individuals, we welcome international community recognising that a public heath approach that focuses on the needs and rights of drug users has huge benefits.
 We are highly supportive of the UNGASS declaration on drug supply reduction.
 We are very satisfied the UNGASS document calls for proportionality in drug policies, with alternatives to coercive sanctions which is provided by all EU member states.
 We seize the occasion to mention regret the UNGASS does not refer to the abolition of the death penalty which we oppose in all circumstances because it undermines human dignity.
 Imposing the death penalty for drug offences is against international law.
 The support generated by the UN resolution adapted in 2014 signalled international efforts to eliminate the death penalty.
 We promote proportionate responses to drug related offences related to gravity of offences in line with the state regulation under international law.
 We commend the efforts of the CND to strengthen the health and human rights approach to the drug problem.
 The EU and member states are paying attention to harm reduction, rehabilitation and recovery measures.
 We promote all human rights and fundamental freedoms in compliance with the 3 drug conventions.
-We must build on the UNGASS legacy, the EU and member states believe the 2019 segment should reform and give us further implementation of the UNGASS outcome document to address the world drug problem.
+We must build on the UNGASS legacy, the EU and member states believe the 2019 segment should underscore the need to continue the implementation of the UNGASS outcome document to address the world drug problem.

 Thailand: Thailand appreciates the CND and member states in moving forward on drug control, The world drug problem remains a problem for all of us and poses serious threats to health safety and wellbeing of our people.
 Thailand is committed to utilising the 3 conventions and the UNGASS document for a our national drug control.
 In the last two years we declared our new approach to drug control – we promote treatment and implementation of public health practice.
 The Golden Triangle (opium production) has been reduced, but still presents a large problem.
 We gathered partners in the sub region to counter illicit drugs and precursor chemicals.
 The Golden Triangle not only affects our region, but the rest of the world.
 Therefore we call for additional support to reduce drug supply.
 Thailand is a learning centre for alternative development.
 We are promoting a campaign based on the need of local people and communities, to deal with the root causes of the drug problem – poverty and lack of opportunities.
 We need to empower and safeguard communities and local people.
 I would like to reiterate our commitment to the 3 conventions and our active roles in promoting balance and international cooperation.